 After 182 weeks of sharing the highs and lows of trying to get a handle on my weight as a serious eater, I need a break from this column.
 This column has changed my life and my weight.
 So I'm taking the rest of August off with the idea that I will use this month-long hiatus to recharge, rethink, and retool the column.

-Entries tagged with 'ed levine's serious diet'
+'ed levine's serious diet' on Serious Eats

 Although I wouldn't wish what I have gone through this week on anyone, I have to say that five visits to a dentist in four days is certainly an effective caloric journey enhancer.
 My teeth and gums had been hurting all last week, but I certainly wasn't going to go to the dentist before the Sandwich Fest.
 I didn't eat much there anyway, but not because of my sandwich fest planning.
 I was just too busy.
 But by last Sunday my mouth was killing me, so I went to the dentist on Monday.